« Back to Pillar Page: The AI Product Manager Guide

 When evaluating whether AI is the future of product management, adopting autonomous agents is the first step.

-However, to truly scale these capabilities, transitioning your tech stack requires a fundamental shift from legacy roadmaps to an AI project to product funding methodology.
+However, to truly scale these capabilities, transitioning your tech stack requires a fundamental shift from legacy feature-factory roadmaps to an AI project to product funding methodology.
+If you are building software that autonomous agents will eventually buy or consume on behalf of humans, you must also understand what B2A (Business-to-Agent) architecture means.

 Focus on the conversation, not the notes.
 Automatically record, transcribe, and summarize your meetings with Fireflies.ai.
 The essential AI assistant for productive leaders.
 Get started for free.